gwisk/gradguide/README.md

 --------

 So, let's start with one of the most fundamental parts of the application, which is common to every application you will submit.
-LORS: you need them.
+LORs: you need them.
 You're undoubtedly familiar with them due to undergrad and summer jobs/research.
 For the most part, LORs are just a formality in undergrad admissions.
 But, in grad admissions, they make all the